TKW25/TCP/README.md

 # An implementation of the TCP protocol using the Minet stack
-Implements the TCP protocol using the Minet stack to the specifications layed out in RFC 793 with some exceptiosn.
+Implements the TCP protocol using the Minet stack to the specifications laid out in RFC 793 with some exceptions.

 ## Exceptions
     You only need to implement Go-Back-N